 Outcomes for students starting in the 200 tier

-Twenty out of twentyone reassessing students improve their placement by at least one tier, becoming calculus-eligible and satisfying the math requirement for Psychology majors (MP tier 300 or higher).
+Twenty out of twentyone reassessing students improve their placement by at least one tier, becoming calculus-eligible and satisfying the math requirements for the Psychology and Environmental Studies majors (MP tier 300 or higher).

 Six out of seven become eligible for Math 19A, Calculus for Science, Math, and Engineering (MP tier 400 or 500).